First Simulations of Axion Minicluster Halos

 We follow the gravitational evolution of the system with the \textsc{Gadget}-3 code to a final redshift determined by the time when perturbations on the scale of the computational volume become nonlinear (see \cref{sec:early-univ,sec:PSlin,sec:N-body} for details).
 A visualization of the full simulation box at the final redshift, $z_f = 99$, is shown in \cref{fig:fullbox}.
-A zoom-in of the largest halo reveals its rich substructure.
+An enlargement of the largest halo reveals its rich substructure.

-MCHs are defined as clusters of gravitationally bound particles in close analogy with dark matter halos in simulations of structure formation.
+MCHs are defined as clusters of gravitationally bound particles in close analogy with DM halos in simulations of structure formation.
 We identify and characterize them by their virial masses and radii using the \textsc{Subfind} halo finder \cite{Springel2001}.
 At $z_f=99$, the masses and radii span the ranges $2.5\times 10^{-16}\sim 3.0\times 10^{-9}\,M_\odot$ and $0.4\sim 92.0\,\mathrm{AU}$, respectively.

-\emph{Minicluster halo mass function.--} The minicluster halo mass function (MC-HMF) is the comoving number density of gravitationally bound MCHs per logarithmic mass interval as a function of MCH mass.
+\emph{Minicluster halo mass function.--} The MC-HMF is the comoving number density of gravitationally bound MCHs per logarithmic mass interval as a function of MCH mass.
 It provides a quantitative picture of the dynamics of MCH formation.

-The MC-HMFs computed from our simulation for different redshifts are shown in \cref{fig:hmf}.
+The MC-HMF computed from our simulation for different redshifts is shown in \cref{fig:hmf}.
 At early times ($z \gg z_\mathrm{eq}$, left panel), the MC-HMF grows quickly.
 It is dominated at first by halos near the low-mass resolution cutoff $\sim 10^{-15}\,M_\odot$ and develops a pronounced peak at $M_\mathrm{mc} \sim 10^{-13}\, M_\odot$ by $z \simeq 4 \times 10^4$.
-This rapid growth can be understood as the collapse of the density fluctuations that are deeply non-linear at high-$z$.
-Thus, we can identify the peak as due to the largest non-linear fluctuations, which should be the ``canonical'' MCs.
+This rapid growth can be understood as the collapse of the density fluctuations that are deeply nonlinear at high-$z$.
+Thus, we can identify the peak as due to the largest nonlinear fluctuations, which should be the ``canonical'' MCs.
 The abundance of low-mass MCs is the result of the small density seeds found in~\cite{Vaquero_2019} when simulating axions with strings.
 The overall amplitude of the MC-HMF rises until matter-radiation equality, flattening out the peak at $M_\mathrm{mc}$ while extending toward higher masses.

 By the time of equality ($z \simeq z_\mathrm{eq}$), the MC-HMF has developed into a power-law with a slope of $\alpha \simeq -0.7$ and an exponential cutoff at $\sim 10^{-11}M_\odot$, corresponding to the largest canonical MCs, which typically had only $\mathcal{O}(1)$ initial overdensities~\cite{Vaquero_2019}.